-- Foster a culture of integrity and compliance; model that behavior. - Make sure that the teams you lead understand their responsibilities under the Code of Conduct and other organizational standards. - Create a work environment where everyone feels comfortable asking questions and raising concerns without fear of retaliation. - Evaluate your team members' performance in light of the Code of Conduct and other organizational standards. - Don't encourage, direct or tolerate violations of the Code of Conduct, other organizational standards or principles of sound judgment.
-Never tolerate a violation of the law. - If you see or hear of inappropriate behavior, including retaliation or retribution, act quickly to address it. - Take the concerns of the people you lead seriously; listen carefully and seek expert assistance from the Integrity and Compliance team, the Law Department, Finance, Human Resources and others if you need it. - Don't retaliate against anyone for asking a question or reporting a concern in good faith. - Apply disciplinary policies, guidelines and other standards fairly and consistently.
+- Foster a culture of integrity and compliance; model that behavior. - Make sure that personnel you lead understand their responsibilities under the Code of Conduct and other organizational standards. - Create a work environment where everyone feels comfortable asking questions and raising concerns without fear of retaliation. - Evaluate personnel's performance in light of the Code of Conduct and other organizational standards. - Don't encourage, direct or tolerate violations of the Code of Conduct, other organizational standards or principles of sound judgment.
+Never tolerate a violation of the law. - If you see or hear of inappropriate behavior, including retaliation or retribution, act quickly to address it. - Take the concerns of the people you lead seriously; listen carefully and seek expert assistance from integrity and compliance, legal, finance, and human resources personnel if you need it. - Don't retaliate against anyone for asking a question or reporting a concern in good faith.